 Cottages and summer homes are most vulnerable to thieves from the week following Thanksgiving to the weeks prior to Victoria Day, especially if the owners are not using them for fall, winter or spring getaways.

 Remember, if there is no one living at it or checking it regularly, the cost of owning a cottage or summer property includes the frustration and irritation of repairing damage and replacing stolen property.

 Tips to Consider

-Leave no valuables at cottage - electronics, personal items, tools etc unless you’re prepared to lose them.
+- Leave no valuables at cottage – electronics, personal items, tools etc. unless you are prepared to lose them.

-Make a list of where everything is and make copies - store one copy on your home computer and put a copy with property that will go back up to cottage on first or next trip (use your phone and take pictures).
+- Make a list of where everything is and make copies – store one copy on your home computer and put a copy with property that will go back up to the cottage on the first or next trip (use your phone to take pictures).

 - Know which police force patrols your cottage area (which OPP Detachment and the phone number).